 Core i7-8700K overclocking

-Intel switched to a far less desirable thermal interface material (TIM) with Skylake and Kaby Lake, and that continues with Coffee Lake.
+One big complaint with Intel's past several generations of CPUs is that Intel switched to a far less desirable thermal interface material (TIM) with Skylake and Kaby Lake, and that continues with Coffee Lake.
 Wes used der8auer's Delid-Die-Mate 2 with an i7-7700K and was able to replace the TIM with a liquid metal compound, with the result being a drop of up to 20C in CPU intensive workloads—and that's without overclocking.

-With two extra cores, running at 4.8GHz is no mean feat, and my i7-8700K would get above 90C.
+With two extra cores, running at 4.8GHz is no mean feat, and my i7-8700K got above 90C.
 That's not a level I'm comfortable with running over extended times, though for shorter benchmarking sessions it's not likely to be a problem.
 And this is with a Corsair H115i liquid cooling solution, air cooling could prove even more problematic.

 6-core is the new 4-core